highlando/20-talk-turnpike-dae/slides.md

  * A DAE example?

- * Formulation for infinite-dimensional systems
+ * Formulation for infinite-dimensional systems.

- * Make use of higher convergence rates when treating nonlinear problems
+ * Make use of higher convergence rates when treating nonlinear problems.

 ## Thank You!